Hosted roundtables programme

 From disruption to delivery: how data can transform new infrastructure development

 Does the breadth of data and the capability of AI now available provide new opportunities for innovation to improve how people live and travel in the future?
 Will innovative solutions deliver the significant steps forward in infrastructure capability that we need to meet the country's needs?
-Join the Connected Places Catapult session to meet speakers from the whole innovation lifecycle collectively across sectors, including energy, water, transport and telecoms.
-Apply Here
+The Connected Places Catapult session brought together perspectives from the whole innovation lifecycle across sectors including energy, water, transport and telecoms.

 Stantec